leonkae/PasswordLocker/ReadMe.md

-# PassWord Holder
+# PassWord LOCKER
 # Author
 Andre Leon Kaeulana
 # Description

-This project is designed to hold multiple user accounts as desired by the user.
+This project is designed to hold multiple user accounts and their passwords as desired by the user.

 # Setup and Usage
 ![navigation](images/newscreensho.jpg)